+provide the ratio of the empirical variances of the terms $\frn_i h(\frx_i)$ and $\hat\xi_i h(\frx_i)$ for several functions $h$.
+The minimal gains when $\tau=0.1$ are explained by the fact that the acceptance probability is almost 1 with such a small scale, while the higher rejection rate of $82\%$ when $\tau=7$ leads to more improvement in the variances because of a higher variability in the original $\frn_i$'s.
+Note that the last column of Table \ref{tab:rbrw} estimates $\mathbb{E}[p(x)]$ via an additional draw from $q(Y|\frx_i)$, as pointed out at the end of the previous section.
+Table \ref{tab:rbt} gives an evaluation of the

+additional time required by the Rao--Blackwellization, even though this should not be overinterpreted.
+As shown by both the difference between the median and the mean additional times and the variability of the increase in the R computing time, despite the use of $10^5$ replications, the occurrence of a few very lengthy runs accounts for the apparently much higher computing times.
+Note that this difficulty with very long runs can be completely bypassed when using a truncated version $\delta^k$ instead of the unconstrained version $\delta ^\infty$.

-Our second example is an independent \mh~algorithm with target the $\mathcal{N}(0,1)$ distribution and with proposal a Cauchy $\mathcal{C}(0,.25)$ distribution.
-The outcome is quite similar, if producing a slightly superior improvement, as shown on Figure \ref{fig:rbind}.
+Our second example is an independent Metropolis--Hastings algorithm with target the $\mathcal{N}(0,1)$ distribution and with proposal a Cauchy $\mathcal{C}(0,0.25)$ distribution.
+The outcome is quite similar, but producing a slightly superior improvement, as shown in Figure \ref{fig:rbind}.
 Table \ref{tab:rbind} also indicates much more clearly that the gains in variance can be substantial.
 Once again, Table \ref{tab:rbrwt} shows that the computing time may vary quite widely due to a few outlying instances of late acceptance.